maren-ha/scVI.jl/README.md

   input, returns the normalized matrix.
 ```

+Current version of docs available [here](https://maren-ha.github.io/scVI.jl/).

+This is the manual deployment of the local build.
+Automatic deployment with GithubActions/TravisCI is work in progress and will (hopefully) be available soon.

-Docs can also be built as `html` pages, but as of now only locally: You can run `julia make.jl` inside the `docs` subfolder of the `scVI` folder.
-Then, you can access the current version of the documentation in the HTML file at `docs/build/index.html`.
+To reproduce the current version of the documentation or include your own extensions of the code, you can run `julia make.jl` inside the `docs` subfolder of the `scVI` folder.
+Then, you can access the documentation in the HTML file at `docs/build/index.html`.
-Hosting on Github Pages with GithubActions/TravisCI is work in progress and will be available soon.

 ## Testing